-China: Structural Headwinds Constrain Recovery, Policy
+China: Structural Headwinds Constrain Recovery

-China's economic reopening momentum remains positive on a year-over-year basis, but the recovery lost steam during Q2.
-We expect policymakers to bolster monetary, fiscal, and regulatory support in the months to come.
-However, structural imbalances-such as excess capacity and leverage, including in the large property sector-pose significant constraints on the potency of stimulus and the upside for China's growth trajectory.
+China's economic recovery has been volatile and inconsistent despite momentum being positive on a yearover-year basis.
+Policymakers increased their use of policy tools to support growth which will likely continue.
+Structural imbalances-such as excess capacity and leverage in the large property sector-pose significant constraints on the potency of stimulus and to a sustained upside for China's growth trajectory.